RupaChandram/sass/README.md

 ### Superpowers:
 1. Operators
-    - You can use operators like + and -
-    - For me * and / did not work.
+    -  sass provides some standard math operators i.e. +, -, *, /, and %.
     eg: `font-size: 2rem+3rem;`
 2. Variables
     - you can create variable